maxtomczyk/powerbot-cms/README.md

 # Incredbot

-Editable Content Management System based on Vue & own library for Facebook Messenger with awesome functions pre-coded!
+Editable Content Management System based on Knex, PostgreSQL, Redis and Vue for creating bots for Faebook Messenger.

 ## Installation